The AI Memory Gap: Users Misremember What They Created With AI or Without: Related Work

 \subsubsection{Design and perception of writing with AI}

 The recent survey by~\citet{Lee2024designspace} analysed 115 ``intelligent'' writing tools from papers at HCI and NLP venues, charting a design space with five high-level dimensions.
 These design choices may impact how people remember their interactions and results.
 For example, their dimension of ``Interaction'' includes aspects such as UI layout (separated or integrated AI), interaction metaphor (e.g. tool or agent), and interface paradigm (e.g. chatbot or text editor).
-For our study, we decided to mimic the currently widespread, de-facto ``standard UI'' for LLMs: a chatbot in a sidebar.
+For our study, we decided to replicate a common AI-assisted writing workflow: using an AI chatbot alongside a text editor.
+To keep both visible without switching apps/tabs, we embedded the chatbot into a sidebar within our UI, similar to placing a text editor (e.g., Word, Docs) and AI tool (e.g., ChatGPT, Claude) side by side.

 Moreover, this survey~\cite{Lee2024designspace} extracted aspects of the user's long-term perception and relationship to the system (e.g. agency, ownership, integrity, trust, transparency).
 Memory was not discussed, reflecting the gap in the literature, although remembering what was created by AI or the user seems highly relevant for long-term perception.
 For instance, perceived ownership may be impacted by this, as well as integrity -- for example, awareness of (accidental) plagiarism introduced by AI-generated content.